-The RAMS Scholar will receive training and guidance at an annual retreat in Boston, and at the College on Problems of Drug Dependence (CPDD) meeting.
+The RAM Scholar will receive training and guidance at an annual retreat in Boston and at the College on Problems of Drug Dependence (CPDD) meeting.

-The curriculum covers major advances in the field of clinical Addiction Medicine research presented through retreat-based didactic and workshop sessions, webinars, and research-in-progress teleconferences.
+The curriculum covers major advances in the field of clinical addiction medicine research presented through retreat-based didactic and workshop sessions, as well as research-in-progress and content-driven webinars.

 Mentoring will be provided by the RAMS Program’s National Advisory Committee (NAC).
-Participants will have the opportunity to meet one-on-one with NAC mentors to discuss their research project and work with a biostatistician to develop an analytical plan.
+Participants will have the opportunity to meet one-on-one with NAC mentors to discuss their research project and work with the Associate Program Director to develop an analytical plan.

-In addition to sessions held among the CPDD program sessions, Scholars will attend one of the CPDD poster sessions guided by their NAC mentors.
+In addition to activities held among the CPDD program sessions, Scholars will attend several additional program sessions during the conference that focus on networking and career development.

 The curriculum includes: